Silvanite/brandenburg/README.md

 ],
 ```

-Two additional tables are required to enable User Roles.
+Three additional tables are required to enable User Roles.
 These will be installed automatically when you run the migrations.
 See the migration in this repository's source code for details about the tables created.

 ```sh
 php artisan migrate